 Soprano high whistles direct traffic from narrow, stone-slabbed streets.
-There’s a screeching of brakes and honking of horns, but our taxi driver is undeterred.
-Afterall, it’s just another hectic mess of organized chaos for him in the ancient Incan capital of Cusco in Peru.
+There’s screeching of brakes and honking of horns, but our taxi driver is undeterred.
+After all, it’s just another hectic mess of organized chaos for him in the ancient Incan capital of Cusco in Peru.

 I envision the golden courtyard in all its former glory, bathed by the sun and aligned with the mountains.
 The Spanish stripped and melted the gold in the temple to be sent back to their homeland, and then constructed a cathedral on top.

-But my concentration is stolen from the stone mason ingenuity, of a city believed to be built in the shape of a puma with Coricancha as the tail, by the pounding heartbeat gathering in my head.
-We’re at an elevation of 3,399 metres, the highest I’ve ever been.
+But my concentration is stolen from the stonemason ingenuity, of a city believed to be built in the shape of a puma with Coricancha as the tail, by the pounding heartbeat gathering in my head.
+We’re at an elevation of 3,399 meters, the highest I’ve ever been.

-Our driver locks eyes with us from the centre mirror and boldly asks if we feel the effects of the thin, dry air.
-My husband Terry and I gulp shallow breaths, crack a smile and nod with the unspoken words of agreement while lost in a surrealism.
+Our driver locks eyes with us from the center mirror and boldly asks if we feel the effects of the thin, dry air.
+My husband Terry and I gulp shallow breaths, crack a smile and nod with the unspoken words of an agreement while lost in surrealism.

 To the left, there’s a traditional dressed Quechuan woman pushing her fluffy-white alpaca onto a narrow ledge and out the way of oncoming traffic.
 Alpacas are raised to provide clothing, food, transport, companionship, and an opportunity for tourists to take pictures for a small fee.
 I watch the two slowly move, until out of sight.

 The final leg of our ride takes us through the main square called Plaza de Armas.
 It’s the central nucleus of the city, which is nestled on a former marsh.
 I notice there are two landmarks that tower this space; a sandstone cathedral and the Company of Jesus church.